 - 1. A Physical Exam by a health care provider completed and uploaded to CastleBranch by the designated date.
 When change of health status occurs, an updated medical health form must be submitted to the nursing office.
 Students must then notify the instructor immediately of any illness, change in health status, pregnancy, or any other condition that may affect the student's health or direct client care during a clinical rotation. - 2.
 A current cardiopulmonary resuscitation (CPR) card from the American Heart Association (AHA).
 The student is required to be certified in CPR through the AHA Basic Life Support Provider.
 If the student has successfully completed an AHA Basic Life Support course and has current certification, submit a copy of the certification card to the nursing office by the designated date on the letter of acceptance.
 Check with the Nursing Department for available classes.
 NO online CPR certification will be accepted.
 The student is responsible for keeping their CPR certification current. - 3.
 A copy of your medical insurance card.
 LCC does not provide Health Insurance for students.
 It is a requirement that the student maintain a Health Insurance Policy while enrolled in a Health Occupations Program at LCC, due to the potentially hazardous nature of health care.
-LCC does not assume any liability for health expenses incurred due to participation in the program. - 4.
-Immunizations: All immunizations must be completed and uploaded to CastleBranch by the designated due date.
-If not completed, student will not be allowed to attend classes until the proof is produced. - a.
-MMR (measles/mumps/rubella) - ✓ Two doses required & provider signature; or - ✓ If born prior to 1957, proof of one MMR; or - ✓ Blood titers for each - b.
-Tdap (tetanus/diphtheria/pertussis) - ✓ Within the last 10 years - c.
-Hepatitis B Vaccine - ✓ Proof of completion of three dose series; or - ✓ Post completion titer - d.
-Varicella e.
-Influenza f.
-Annual two-step PPD or form of positive PPD history
+LCC does not assume any liability for health expenses incurred due to participation in the program.

+4. Immunizations: Proof of immunization is required by clinical agencies and agreed to in the Clinical Contract.
+All immunizations and documentation must be completed and uploaded to CastleBranch by the designated due date.
+If not completed, student will not be allowed to attend clinicals until the proof is produced.